Decorator Design Pattern - Adding Telemetry to HttpClient

 Targets .NET 8.0, 9.0, and 10.0 LTS.
 The package ships with 237+ unit tests — 711 test runs across all three frameworks — with a 100% pass rate.
 Zero-warning builds and baseline package validation prevent breaking changes.

 This package is the direct result of applying the decorator pattern at scale.
-Each capability — telemetry, retry, caching — is its own composable decorator layer, exactly as described in this article.
+Each capability — telemetry, retry, caching — is its own composable decorator layer, exactly as described here.

 Source Code